 All earnings requirements for classes are based on a shooters ASA Pro/Am earnings and Shooter of the Year bonuses from their individual class competition.
 Paybacks and bonuses exclude the Pro/Am Team and Known Distance bonus competitions, as well as ASA Federation paybacks.
 All classes below reflect maximum arrow speed, recommended maximum yardage, and a designation as either “Known”, “Unknown” or “Both” which is one round of each.

-Amateur Class Move-Up Rule: Any competitor in an amateur class designated below by a (+) will be required to move up at the completion of the season to the next higher class (or higher) for their equipment type when meeting both of the following criteria:
+Amateur Class Move-Up Rule: Any competitor in an amateur class designated below by a (+) will be required to move up at the completion of the season to a higher class for their equipment type when meeting both of the following criteria:

 1. Earning an amount equal to 12 times their class entry fee in class winnings, plus any Shooter of the Year bonus.